-A native New Orleanian who graduated Cum Laude from the nationally acclaimed Xavier University of Louisiana.
+A native New Orleanian who graduated from the nationally acclaimed Xavier University of Louisiana.
 From there he attended and graduated from Tulane University Medical School.
 Following graduation, he served eight years in the United States Navy, including four years of training in San Diego, California in Obstetrics & Gynecology and two years as Ship’s Medical Officer on the USS Proteus, Guam.
 After completing his last duty station at Camp Lejeune, North Carolina, he and his family moved to Chattanooga, Tennessee, where he has been in private practice since 1995.

 Dr. Adams has been Chief of Obstetrics and Gynecology in the Parkridge Health System and Medical Director at Physicians Surgery Center of Chattanooga, a position which he currently holds.
 He has served on the Parkridge Medical Center’s Board of Governors and currently serves on Physicians Surgery Center of Chattanooga’s Board of Governors and Medical Executive Committee.